Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 <img src=img/20231252-035231.png width=700px>

 When running `Set-AIPAuthentication`, use the `-DelegatedUser` parameter to specify an Azure AD user account that has an assigned labeling policy.
 Use the `-OnBehalfOf` parameter to specify an Active Directory account that runs the scanner service.
+You must run this command using the scanner service account.
+The scanner service account needs to run this command from an administrative command window.
+The cloud account does not need a license.

 <img src='img/20231118-051821.png' width=700px>